tillbiskup/aspecd/docs/recipes.rst

 Data analysis without programming
 =================================

 Basically, recipe-driven data analysis can be thought of a special type of user interface to the ASpecD framework and derived packages.
-The normal user of such package has a clear idea how to process and analyse data, but is not necessarily interested in actually programming a lot.
+The normal user of such package has a clear idea how to process and analyse data, but is not necessarily interested in (or capable of) actually programming a lot.
 Furthermore, reproducible science requires the history of each and every processing and analysis step to be recorded and stored in a way that can be used and understood long after the steps have been carried out (think of decades rather than weeks or months).

 From the user's perspective, all that is required is a human-writable file format and a list of datasets followed by a list of tasks to be performed on these datasets.
 For each task, the user will want to provide all necessary parameters.
 Eventually, the user is providing the metadata of the data analysis.
 Introducing the metaphor of recipe and cook prevents multiple meanings of the term "metadata" and the confusion this might cause.
 A recipe is a list of datasets and tasks to perform on them.
 Such recipe is processed by a cook.
 This is the origin of the term "recipe-driven data analysis".